mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 assault and other drills.

-When not actively performing their duties, marines and ship’s troops can be idle, which might cause problems.
+When not actively performing their duties, marines and ship's troops can be idle, which might cause problems.
 For example, during jump, there is little for them to do.
 The obvious solution would be to store them in low berths but due to the dangers and the time it takes to